On the relation between the Einstein field equations and the Jacobi-Ricci-Bianchi system: Tetrad formalisms

 and the connection one-forms read accordingly\footnote{For readability multiplets of equations, which can be obtained from each other by cyclic permutation of the spatial indices, will henceforth be represented by a single equation.}

 In cosmological applications it is furthermore customary to define a fully projected covariant derivative $\tilde{\nabla}$, having the property that for an arbitrary tensor $S$

 This allows one --at least formally-- to remove the $n_{\alpha\beta}$ and $a_\alpha$ variables from a subset of the equations (\ref{EFE},\ref{Jacobibis},\ref{bianchi2bis},\ref{Ricci0}), resulting in a set consisting of 4 Jacobi equations, 4 $(0 a)$ Einstein field equations, 10 Ricci equations (\ref{Ricci0}) and the 20 Bianchi equations (\ref{bianchi2bis}) and which is usually referred to as the ``1+3 covariant equations''.
-This system is quite elegant, bears a strong analogy with the Maxwell equations\cite{MaartensBassett} and forms the basis of a number of significant contributions to cosmology.
-It is an incomplete system and the fact that extra spatial information, representing the 12 remaining Jacobi equations and 6 Einstein field equations, must be added in some way or another, has been reported on several occasions\cite{Ell71, Mac_integrability, Vel97}.
-This incompleteness problem, in combination with the redundancies present in the fully extended system, was one of the motivations for the present investigation.
-It turns out that (see section \ref{S:JRB}), when the timelike congruence corresponding to $\bm{u}$ is \emph{generic}, adding the 6 spatial field equations is not necessary at all.
+This system is quite elegant, bears a strong analogy with the Maxwell equations\cite{MaartensBassett} (for a critique of this analogy see however \cite{CostaHerdeiro}) and forms the basis of a number of significant contributions to cosmology.
+It is however an incomplete system and the fact that extra spatial information, representing the 12 remaining Jacobi equations and 6 Einstein field equations, must be added in one way or another, has been reported on several occasions\cite{Ell71, Mac_integrability, Vel97,vanElstUggla97, Uggla_etal2003}.
+This incompleteness problem, in combination with the redundancies present in the fully extended system when the missing Einstein field equations are added \emph{by hand}, was one of the main motivations for the present investigation.
+It turns out that (see section \ref{S:JRB}), when the time-like congruence corresponding to $\bm{u}$ is \emph{generic}, adding the 6 spatial field equations is not necessary at all.
 In fact we will do more and show that \emph{generically} the full set of field equations can be interpreted as integrability conditions for the system governed by (\ref{bianchi2}, \ref{Jacobibis}) and (\ref{Ricci0}).
 This system (wherein the commutator relations (\ref{commut}) will always be implicitly assumed to be valid) will be referred to as the Jacobi-Ricci-Bianchi (JRB) system.
-The emphasis is on ``generically'', as it is clear that the mentioned result cannot possibly hold for every congruence in an arbitrary space-time: assuming for example a perfect fluid model with $\sigma_{ab}=\omega_a=\dot{u}_a=E_{ab}=H_{ab}=0$ and taking $\bm{u}$ to be the fluid's timelike eigenvector,\footnote{which, using Einstein's field equations, would then necessarily be a FLRW model} the only surviving JRB equations are 1) a single Bianchi equation (the conservation law for the matter density) 2) a single Ricci equation (the Raychaudhuri equation) and the 12 Jacobi equations for $n_{\alpha\beta}$ and $a_\alpha$, from which it is clearly impossible to derive the field equations.\\
+The emphasis is on ``generically'', as the result is clearly false in certain overly simplified situations.
+Assuming for example a perfect fluid model with $\sigma_{ab}=\omega_a=\dot{u}_a=E_{ab}=H_{ab}=0$ and taking $\bm{u}$ to be the fluid's time-like eigenvector\footnote{Using the Einstein field equations, this would then necessarily be a FLRW model.}, the only surviving JRB equations are 1) a single Bianchi equation (the conservation law for the matter density) 2) a single Ricci equation (the Raychaudhuri equation) and the 12 Jacobi equations for $n_{\alpha\beta}$ and $a_\alpha$, from which it is clearly impossible to derive the field equations.\\